 - 1. Not all cases require an investigation.
-If an investigation is deemed necessary as deemed by the Associate Vice Chancellor for Student Affairs' designee, the Police Investigation/Report may be used in place of conducting a separate investigation. - 2.
-When there is no Campus Police Report or where the Associate Vice Chancellor for Student Affairs' designee determines a need for further investigation, the Associate Vice Chancellor for Student Affairs' designee conducts an investigation.
+If an investigation is deemed necessary as deemed by the Associate Vice Chancellor for Student Affairs or designee, the Police Investigation/Report may be used in place of conducting a separate investigation. - 2.
+When there is no Campus Police Report or where the Associate Vice Chancellor for Student Affairs determines a need for further investigation, the Associate Vice Chancellor for Student Affairs designates a Judicial Affairs Officer to conduct an investigation.
 A prompt, thorough and impartial investigation will be conducted within fifteen (15) workdays from the date the incident was reported.
-The Associate Vice Chancellor for Student Affairs' designee must notify the complainant and the respondent in writing that the investigation is being conducted.
+The designated Student Judicial Affairs Officer must notify the complainant and the respondent in writing that the investigation is being conducted.
 In a case where there is no complainant, or a complainant is not willing to come forward and it is determined that safety of an individual or the campus community is at risk, the College may be deemed the complainant.
-Except in cases where expedited procedures are deemed necessary both parties have three (3) workdays to submit a statement via email to the Associate Vice Chancellor for Student Affairs' designee.
-The Associate Vice Chancellor for Student Affairs' designee can seek additional information and clarification of the incident as needed.

-3. If the complainant does not respond to the investigation request, within three (3) workdays, the incident will be closed and the Executive Dean/administrator in charge of the campus/site will be notified.
+Except in cases where expedited procedures are deemed necessary both parties have three (3) workdays to submit a statement via email to the designated Judicial Affairs Officer.
+The designated Judicial Affairs Officer can seek additional information and clarification of the incident as needed. - 3.
+If the complainant does not respond to the investigation request, within three (3) workdays, the incident will be closed and the Executive Dean/administrator in charge of the campus/site will be notified.
 If the respondent does not respond to investigation request, the process will continue.